arcangelofranco/Naive-RAG-Assistant/README.md

 **Latency figures include the network.** Every time reported for an answer that is not in cache includes the call to the LLM provider, so it depends on provider load and on the geographic distance of the endpoint.
 Cold calls measured here span 10.4 s to 26.2 s on identical configuration, and an earlier round on this project recorded 3073 ms, so the absolute values carry little meaning.
 What survives across all of those rounds is the ratio between cache hit and cache miss, which stays in the hundreds.

-**Similarity scores are model-dependent, and language-dependent.** All the values reported here are produced by `all-MiniLM-L6-v2` over an English corpus.
+**Similarity scores are model-dependent.** All the values reported here are produced by `all-MiniLM-L6-v2` over this corpus.
 They are not comparable with those of another embedding model, and the `0.5` threshold does not transfer to a pipeline built on different vectors.
-The point is not theoretical here: the same corpus in Italian, with the same model and the same code, produced overlapping in-domain and out-of-domain ranges instead of the clean separation reported above.

-**The threshold sample is small and hand-picked.** The 8 in-domain and 6 out-of-domain questions were written by the author, not drawn from an independent set, and they were chosen after the corpus was translated rather than fixed beforehand.
+**The threshold sample is small and hand-picked.** The 8 in-domain and 6 out-of-domain questions were written by the author, not drawn from an independent set.
 They are enough to show that a wide gap exists between the two classes, which is a coarse claim and robust on few cases, and not enough to place a cutoff inside that gap.
 That would require the golden set described in [Verification and Evaluation](#verification-and-evaluation).

 Every measurement is reproducible with the commands present in this document.
 Similarity scores come from `/debug/retrieve`, corpus volumes from direct database queries, and response times from repeated calls to `/ask` on the same prompt.
 None of them requires instrumentation beyond what the project already exposes.